polycube-network/polycube/Documentation/services/pcn-dynmon/dynmon.rst

 Enhanced Compilation
 ^^^^^^^^^^^^^^^^^^^^

-The Enhanced compilation type is the best you can get from this compiler by now.
+The Enhanced compilation type is the best you can get from this rewriter by now.
 It is extremely sophisticated and not easy at all to undestand, since we have tried to take into account as many scenarios as possible.
 This said, let's analyze it.

 During the first phase of this compilation, all the maps declared with the ``"swap-on-read"`` feature enabled are parsed, checking if their declaration in the code matches one of the following rules: